 #2 – Organize the Information in a Structured Manner

 It needs the structural organization of relevant data from various sources for better decision-making and usability.
 Thus, the financial analyst must sort the information according to the data received or the category.
 The Excel skills of the financial analyst Skills Of The Financial AnalystThe skills required for becoming a financial analyst comprises of a combination of technical finance skills and non-technical behavioural skills.
 The technical skill includes financial modeling, equity research, merger and acquisitions, credit risk modeling, accounting software skills, IFRS knowledge, etc. Non-technical skills include behavioural skills like communication, leadership, interpersonal skills, problem-solving attitude, analytical thinking, etc. help him to organize the better in the least possible time.

 #3 – Projections & Forecast

-No one knows the future, but still, we do predict & plan for the future.
+No one knows the future, but we still predict and plan for the future.
 Companies also do the same.
-They take a base & use assumption to arrive a certain set of projections.
-In some cases, the client-company itself provides the projections & forecast, and the analyst has to check the same for reasonableness of the projections.
-It is easy for an analyst to predict the future of the company prospects.
-This involves the art & science of probabilities.
-Art & science basically means certain assumption & working on those assumptions.
+They take a base and use assumptions to arrive at certain projections.
+Sometimes, the client company provides the points and forecast.
+Then, the analyst checks the projections’ reasonableness.
+It is easy for an analyst to predict the future of the company’s prospects.
+It involves the art and science of probabilities.
+Art and science mean certain assumptions and working on those assumptions.

 #4 – Building the Financial Models